Praveen290105/Bhoomi-Portal-AP/README.md

 Follow the terminal prompts.
 For OTP and the login-screen CAPTCHA, switch to the browser and complete those steps before returning to the terminal.
-The form CAPTCHA is handled automatically from its network response.
-Manual browser interaction is requested only if menu navigation, submission, or report rendering cannot be completed automatically.
+The form CAPTCHA is automated during the request.

 Downloaded/saved PDFs land in `downloads/`.